karthik30018/MonitoringTool_Report/README.md

 **Progress:**
 - We also hosted the script on ngrok, where it could be accessible by the team members via the link.

+## Day 7:

+### Task:
+- Provided a custom solution for which we were required to perform error handling for code level checking.

+**Progress:**
+- Stored all the sensitive data inside the `.env` file.
+- Created a seperate server script for the healthCheck.